calaldees/teachingWorkshops/teacherTraining/_recruitment.md

 -------------------

 * It's not about _you_, it's about your students.
 They are different to you.
+    * Quote from previous applicant: "Teach computing with games, everybody loves games" - this is not effective or inclusive
 * You have a degree.
 You are already into the top % of the population.
-Many of the young people you teach will not.
+Many of the young people you teach will not be.
 * Kent has one of the highest % of Grammar schools in the country (50%ish)
     * Some people say Kent has a real class divide
     * [Grammar schools and social mobility](https://epi.org.uk/publications-and-research/grammar-schools-social-mobility/) - School Performance, Admissions, & Capacity Report 2016